QUICK INDEX TO PREVIOUS STORIES ABOUT AVID

 - Private dollars relieve cost to taxpayers as fundraising tops $230,000

-These students are making college dreams come true
+AVID is helping these students make college dreams come true

 All AVID students are required to take advanced-placement classes and are exposed to colleges through campus visits and class presentations.
 They get help writing letters or essays, completing pre-college testing, and applying for financial aid.

-At full implementation, the program is expected to serve about 300 students a year.
+The program was phased in over three years, supported by about $230,000 in grants and other donations to LPEF.
+At full implementation, the program is expected to serve more than 200 students a year between the two high schools.
 AVID has a proven track record nationally in nearly 5,000 schools.

-When compared to the overall student body at Central and Logan, AVID students were more likely to be students of color and students from low-income families.
+The AVID program focuses on students in the academic middle – often those are students who don’t think about getting prepared for college until it’s too late.
+When compared to the overall student body at Central and Logan, AVID students are more likely to be students of color and more likely to be from low-income families with less family history of attending college.
 That fulfills a goal to reach students who are under-represented in college enrollment and graduation rates.
-All AVID students are on track to graduate and the average GPA was significantly higher than for non-AVID students.